KwatME/Medicine.md/Organ System/Lymphatic System/Blood/_problem/Anemia/Macrocytic Anemia.md

 # "

-There is enough Fe++ but some other problem in erythropoiesis.
+There is enough Fe but some other problem in erythropoiesis.

 # {